shreyanshtripathi26/CRICBEAR_Frontend/README.md

    git clone https://github.com/shreyanshtripathi26/CRICBEAR_Frontend.git
    cd CRICBEAR_Frontend
    ```
 2. Choose which dashboard you want to run (admin/coach or public user)

-3. Follow the setup and running instructions for the chosen dashboard as detailed below
+3. Follow the setup, running, and testing instructions for the chosen dashboard as detailed below

-## Setup and Running
+## Setup, Running, and Testing

 ### 1. Dashboard for Admin and Coach